Covid-19 and caring for someone

 PPE is only effective when it is put on and taken off properly, combined with good hand hygiene and other precautions such as avoiding touching your hands and face.

-Once the PPE has been taken off it should immediately be disposed of in sealed rubbish bags.
-These bags should be placed into another bag, tied securely and kept separate from other waste.
-It should be put aside for at least 72 hours before being put in the usual household waste bin.
+Once you have taken off the PPE, it should immediately be disposed of in sealed rubbish bags.
+These bags should be placed inside another bag, tied securely and kept separate from other waste.
+You should put it aside for at least 72 hours before being put in the usual household waste bin.

 Public Health England have produced some training resources on using PPE: